 Get a good night’s sleep.
 Take some time off the internet.
 Go for a walk.

 Do something you love.
-Crazy for cute animals?
-Go to a local shelter or farm and pet some furry friends.
+Cuddle a puppy.
 Get lost in your favourite novel.
-Take some time out to paint, sing, dance, play – whatever brings you joy!
+Take some time out to paint, sing, dance, bake, play – whatever brings you joy!